Alligator/jqawk/README.md

 string.split(separator)   split the string into substrings on a separator

-object.length()           return the number of keys
+object.length()           return the number of keys object.pluck(k1, k2, ...) return a shallow copy of the object containg only the
+                          given keys

 array.length()            return the length array.push(value)         push value to the end of the array